Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 ![](/tp3/Screenshot%202023-12-21%20at%206.32.51%20PM.png)

-As you can see, it includes `BCMR` as well as both my BCMR links, IPFS and my domain name.
+As you can see, it includes `BCMR` as well as both my BCMR links: IPFS and domain name.

 This is looking good!

-But we’re here to learn so click on “show raw” to explore another level.
+But we’re here to learn so let's dig deeper!
+Click on “show raw” to explore another level.

 ```json
 `OP_RETURN